lsst-dm/dmtn-007/index.rst

  |Figure 11| |Figure 12|

-Adding the constraining data to the fit unsurprisingly improves the flux fits for a variety of dipole separations (the figure `below <notebooks/8b.%20include%20down-weighted%20pre-subtraction%20image%20%22planes%22%20to%20constrain%202-d%20dipole%20fit_files/8b.%20include%20down-weighted%20pre-subtraction%20image%20%22planes%22%20to%20constrain%202-d%20dipole%20fit_21_1.png>`__ may be compared with the similar one shown `above <#figure2>`__, generated without any constraint).
+Adding the constraining data to the fit unsurprisingly improves the flux fits for a variety of dipole separations (the figure below may be compared with the similar one shown `above <#figure2>`__, generated without any constraint).

  |Figure 13|